 suite.
 Your baby will be examined by the midwife and two

-labels will be checked with you before placing them on your baby's
+identification labels will be checked with you before they are

-ankles.
-These labels must stay on during your stay in hospital.
+placed on your baby's ankles.
+These labels must stay on during your

 After an hour or so you and your baby will be transferred to the

 postnatal ward or you will be able to go home from the birth unit

 All babies will be offered a full examination (NIPE examination)

 within 72 hours of birth.
 This is performed by a doctor or

 NIPE trained midwife and will take place in the hospital or your

 home.
 If we are not able to perform the check before you